 - If you are giving your cat a pill, make sure you place it back far on your cat’s tongue.
 It is easier for her to swallow and she is less likely to spit it out.

 - Gently massage your cat’s throat to help her swallow the pill.

 - Avoid forcing your cat to accept the medication.
-Also, do not forcibly remove your cat from a hiding place or interrupt eating, grooming, or elimination for purposes of administering medication.
+Also, do not forcibly remove your cat from a hiding place or interrupt eating, grooming, or elimination for purposes of giving them medication.

 - Give your cat positive reinforcement (i.e., treats, brushing, and petting) for accepting medication.
 Favorite rewards for cats include delicious treats, catnip, interactive play, and petting or grooming.
-It is important to remember that the reward must be desirable to your cat, and that preferred treats may vary between cats.
+It is important to remember that the reward must be something your cat likes, and that preferred treats may vary between cats.

-- Unless your veterinarian says that medication must be administered with food, do not use food as an aid to giving medications.
+- Unless your veterinarian says that medication must be given with food, do not use food as an aid to giving medications.
 It may cause aversion and reduce your cat’s food intake.

 - If you are having difficulty coping with this responsibility, ask your veterinarian for advice.
 He or she can also recommend resources to help you administer the medication.